Ken Kal - Play-by-Play

 The radio team of play-by-play announcer Ken Kal and analyst Paul Woods return for their 18th season together behind the microphone of the Wings’ flagship station.

-Kal and his wife, Darlene, reside in St. Clair Shores, MI and enjoy boating and spending time with their two dogs.
+Kal and his wife Darlene reside in St. Clair Shores, Mich., and enjoy boating and spending time with their two dogs.

-Paul Woods is back for his 26th season as color analyst for the Red Wings, a career which began shortly after the conclusion of his playing days in the NHL.
+Paul Woods is back for his 28th season as color analyst for the Red Wings, a career which began shortly after the conclusion of his NHL playing days.
 A native of Hespeler, Ontario, Woods was drafted by Montréal in 1975.
 He never played for the Canadiens, but was obtained by Detroit in the 1977 waiver draft.
 His seven-season stint with the Red Wings began in 1977-78 and ended after the 1983-84 season.
 He finished his career with 72 goals and 124 assists in 501 regular-season games.